hmcts/pre-commit-hooks/README.md

 Firstly check on [pre-commit.com](https://pre-commit.com/hooks.html) to see if a hook is already available.
 If not, you can create your own and add to this repository.

 ## Setup of new pre-commit hook
-1. Apply the script that you want to run as part of your hook [here](https://github.com/hmcts/pre-commit-hooks/tree/master/pre-commit-hooks).
-Ensure it is set to executable.
+1. Apply the script that you want to run as part of your hook in the [pre-commit-hooks](https://github.com/hmcts/pre-commit-hooks/tree/master/pre-commit-hooks) folder.
+Ensure it is set to executable (`chmod +x file_name`) .
 2. Update [.pre-commit-hooks](https://github.com/hmcts/pre-commit-hooks/blob/master/.pre-commit-hooks.yaml) with a new ID etc of the newly created hook.
 Further syntax on [this](https://pre-commit.com/#new-hooks)
 3. Tag the change and create a new [release](https://github.com/hmcts/pre-commit-hooks/releases)
 4. Apply your new webhook to the repository .pre-config-config.yaml [example](https://github.com/hmcts/azure-platform-terraform/blob/master/.pre-commit-config.yaml)